frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/projects/contents.md

 <!-- add-breadcrumbs -->
 # Projects

-There are a lot of Businesses, wherein the deliverables cannot be defined tangibly.
-In order to showcase their value, such businesses need track and update each of their processes to stay afloat and grow in the industry.
-The Projects Module helps an organization to keep a track of such deliverables and ensure their timely completion.
+There are a lot of businesses where the deliverables are not tangible.
+Think of consulting companies.
+To showcase their value, such businesses need to track and update each of their processes to stay afloat and grow in the industry.
+The Project module helps an organization to keep track of such deliverables and ensure their timely completion.

-ERPNext helps any company effectively manage business aspects like projects management, customer support, sales, and purchase management to list a few.
+ERPNext helps any company effectively manage business aspects like project management, customer support, sales, and purchase management to list a few.
 You can look at the following topics after going through this [introduction](/docs/user/manual/en/projects/introduction).

 ## 1. Topics